OWASP/www-project-mobile-top-10/2023-risks/m4-inadequate-privacy-controls.md

 - blackmail the victim with sensitive information or
 - harm the victim by destroying or manipulating the victim's critical data.

+In general, PII could either be leaked (i.e., a violation of confidentiality), manipulated (violation of integrity) or destroyed/blocked (violation of availability).

 # Attack Vectors